 - True solo, progression style: https://www.youtube.com/watch?v=-cPiaICZd2k

 With that, only one more scenario remains in the Nightmare Khazad-Dum set: Flight from Moria.
 That is a quest I don’t play very often, so I will be curious to see how the nightmare version of the quest impacts its difficulty.
-From there, I have already handed out NM Redhorn Gate to a co-author to do, so that I can move on with Road to Rivendell.
+From there, I have already handed out NM Redhorn Gate to a co-author to do so I can move on with Road to Rivendell.
 Slowly but surely, these NM scenarios will get completed!
-Hopefully before that time, I can own them all as well.
-We are making good progress though, as I am currently in possession of 43/50 of them, with the rest of the Dwarrowdelf cycle being offered up to the blog by an amazing follower of Twitter.
-Hopefully the left-over 4 packs can be obtained at decent prices as well soon.
+Hopefully, before that time, I can own them all as well.
+We are making good progress, though, as I am currently in possession of 43/50 of them, with the rest of the Dwarrowdelf cycle being offered up to the blog by an amazing follower of Twitter.
+Hopefully, the left-over 4 packs can be obtained at decent prices as well soon.
 I will also be looking to continue with the Vengeance of Mordor cycle soon, as progress on that cycle has been slow for a while.
 But I like to take my time with these reviews to give you the in-depth content you like!